SubnauticaModding/Nautilus-Proto/SMLHelper/Documentation/guides/sml2-to-sml3.md

 ### Custom Prefabs
-`CustomPrefab` is a class that takes care of registering gadgets, and also the game object into the game.
+`CustomPrefab` is a class that takes care of registering gadgets and also the game object into the game.
 This class is essentially equivalent to the previous `ModPrefab` class.
 It is what you will use to actually make a custom prefab.

 ### Gadgets
-To put it simply, Gadgets are classes that take certain data, and register them to the game for our custom prefab item.
+To put it simply, Gadgets are classes that take certain data and register them to the game for our custom prefab item.
 They are pretty much equivalent to the different asset classes and their properties we had before.
-Gadgets will be our primary way to interact with game systems, and add functionality to a tech type and/or class ID.
+Gadgets will be our primary way of interacting with game systems and to add functionality to a tech type and/or class ID.

 > [!NOTE]
 > Gadgets only interact with tech types and/or class IDs.
 They don't have any business with a prefab's game object.

 ### Prefab Templates
 Previously on SML 2.0, asset classes optionally also provided game objects (E.G: `CustomFabricator`).
-To allow for diversity in the game object template you choose from, and also to make it easier to manage such functionality and modularize game objects, we have moved game object templates to their own system: Prefab templates.
+To allow for diversity in the game object template you choose from and also to make it easier to manage such functionality and modularize game objects, we have moved game object templates to their own system: Prefab templates.

-Prefab templates will be our main way to provide a base game object for custom prefabs.
-There are a couple of options you can choose from that suit your needs, however, it is not enforced to choose one, you can still build up a game object from scratch.
+Prefab templates will be our main way of providing a base game object for custom prefabs.
+There are a couple of options you can choose from that suit your needs, however, it is not enforced to choose one;
+you can still build up a game object from scratch.

 A couple of prefab templates that will be available in SML 3.0 are the following: